U.S. internet well-equipped to handle work from home surge

 The surge is creating some temporary bottlenecks.
 But because so much of computing has moved to cloud services, the shift doesn’t pose much of an on-site burden for companies, said Sullivan, with bottlenecks typically cleared in minutes or hours.

-But some conference calling and chat services have been overburdened.
+But some conference calling and chat services have been overwhelmed.

 A call-in press conference arranged by Oregon Gov. Kate Brown’s office on Friday crashed twice because of the high volume of callers to the AT&T teleconferencing center.